edafeoke/AirBnB_clone/README.md

 ![logo](hbnb.png)

-### A command interpreter to manipulate data without a visual interface, like in a Shell (perfect for development and debugging)
+#### A command interpreter to manipulate data without a visual interface (perfect for development and debugging)

 ![project_image](project.png)
 # Installation